olchu/test-assignment/README.md

 ## Quality & DX

-- **Husky v9 hooks**
-  - pre-commit → `npm run typecheck && npx lint-staged`
-  - pre-push → `npm run test:ci`
+- ESLint + Prettier configs included
 - Lint-Staged formats/lints only staged files
-- ESLint + Prettier configs included
+- Husky is installed (see `package.json` scripts), hooks can be added as needed

 ## Testing